 Caddo parish currently has cotton, corn, and soybean test plots.
 Each covers approximately 20 acres with 16-20 varieties per plot.
-The plots were planted March-June, 2018 and will be harvested August-October, 2018.
+The plots will be planted March-June, 2020 and will be harvested August-October, 2020.
 The test plots are a joint effort between Caddo parish and Dean Lee Research Station in Alexandria.
 This year, row crop production meeting and beef/forage production meetings were held for local producers in Caddo parish.
 Over 70 producers attended and learned about best management practices, new varieties, and current research on pest management.

 4-H Clubs, school enrichment, field days, publications, newsletters, class series, website, soil analysis, school gardens, demonstrations, Master Gardener, EFNEP programs, pesticide training, social media, and workshops.

 676 volunteers from 4-H, Master Gardeners, family and community, nutrition and Agriculture and Natural Resources.

 LSU AgCenter county agents provide research-based information on plant, fisheries, wildlife and animal enterprises to Caddo Parish residents.
 The total dollar amount from these commodities were: Plant enterprises, $70,451,275; Fisheries & Wildlife, $1,071,041; and Animal Enterprises, $34,076,048